 This post contains affiliate links.
 You will find my disclosure policy here.

 Los Angeles has been home to several different pop up events every single year.
 In fact, these days it seems like there is a new pop up event to check out almost once a week.
 This past weekend I checked out the Grey’s Anatomy Gallery Exhibit pop up as well as a 911 pop up.
 Both of these pop up events were created to promote these shows as they make their way to your tv screens.
-Some pop up events will last for only a few days while others like Saved By The Max will stay for over a year.
+Some pop up events will last for only a few days while others like Saved By The Max stayed over a year.
 Here I have your essential guide to Los Angeles pop up events to help you have some extra fun!

 First things first.
 What is the best way to find out about all of the pop up events happening in Los Angeles?
 Join my LA Dreaming Facebook group.
 I share information about the pop up exhibits in the group so that way you can always be in the know.
 Plus, I’ll always share links for free tickets or discounted tickets as I find them.